 - Rim tape or gorilla tape- To re-tape your rims or repair cuts in your tires.

-- Tube(s)- If all else fails, you can always install a tube.
+- Tube(s)- In case of a puncture that you can’t repair, you can always install a tube.
 Make sure you remove any old puncture from your tire before installing it or you’ll end up with an instant flat.